-This is not very elegant or efficient solution, but it's also a valid strategy.
-If an application has to handle a set of open sockets, and on any of them, data may arrive at any moment, a polling schema could be used.
+This is not very elegant, neither an efficient solution, but it's also a valid strategy.
+If an application has to handle a set of open sockets, and in any of them, data may arrive at any moment, a polling schema could be used.

-The application starts by setting a low read timeout for each socket, and then, starts a polling loop trying to receive data on each socket, if no data is available, due to the established timeout, the receive operation fails and the application skips to the next socket.
+The application starts by setting a low read timeout for each and every socket, and then, starts a polling loop trying to receive data on each socket one at a time, if no data is available, thanks to the established timeout, the receive operation fails and the application skips to the next socket.
 Of course, different strategies can be combined, a process or a thread can be used to do the polling.